 - 430-3 ADVANCED JAVA PROGRAMMING.
 Development of applications, applets, and advanced GUI, including advanced object-oriented programming in JAVA, multithreading, files, multimedia, database use, and networking concepts used for applications.
 Prerequisite: CMIS 234 with a grade of C or better, CMIS major or specialization. - 460-3 ASP.NET PROGRAMMING.
 Advanced event-driven programming, object-oriented programming techniques for on-line Web applications including Web database programming (ADO.NET), security, Web services, and application deployment.
 Prerequisite: CMIS 232 with grade of "C" or better, CMIS major or specialization. - 462-3 UNIX AND SERVER SYSTEMS.
 UNIX and Windows server operating systems to include scripting language plus server software installation and configuration.
 Prerequisite: CMIS 310. - 468-3 BUSINESS TELECOMMUNICATIONS.
 Concepts and terminology dealing with data communication and distributed systems with emphasis on business applications.
 Prerequisite: CMIS 310. - 472-3 END USER SYSTEMS SUPPORT.
 Application of knowledge, skills, and abilities necessary in the user support industry to include software and hardware support related to small computer environments as a standalone or network setting.
-Prerequisite: CMIS 342. - 526-3 INFORMATION SYSTEMS AND TECHNOLOGY.
-Information systems and state-of-the-art information technology with a middle-level managerial focus.

-- 528-3 MANAGING TECHNOLOGY.
+Prerequisite: CMIS 342. - 495-3 TO 6 SEMINAR: INFORMATION SYSTEMS.
+Current issues related to business aspects dealing with information systems.
+May be repeated to a maximum of 6 hours if topics differ.
+Prerequisite: CMIS major or specialization. - 526-3 INFORMATION SYSTEMS AND TECHNOLOGY.
+Information systems and state-of-the-art information technology with a middle-level managerial focus. - 528-3 MANAGING TECHNOLOGY.
 Management of the IT (information technology) function and emerging technologies with a strategic-level focus.
-Prerequisite: CMIS 526. - 535-3 PROJECT MANAGEMENT STANDARD PROCESSES.
+Prerequisite: CMIS 526.

+- 535-3 PROJECT MANAGEMENT STANDARD PROCESSES.
 A framework of standard processes based on the Project Management Body of Knowledge and other resources.
 Includes processes for managing scope, time, quality, cost, human resources, communications, risk, and procurement.
 Prerequisite: CMIS 540 or consent of instructor. - 536-1.5 PROCUREMENT MANAGEMENT IN PROJECTS.
 Provides in-depth examination of the role of procurement management in projects.
 Develops understanding of strategies for successful supplier evaluation, source selection, contract administration, and communication management.
 Prerequisite: admission into any graduate program in business.. - 537-1.5 PROJECT RISK MANAGEMENT.
 Provides in-depth examination of risk management in projects.
 Develops knowledge of risk identification, risk analysis, risk response planning, risk control strategies, and the use of analytical tools for creating risk management plans.
 Prerequisite: admission into any graduate program in business. - 540-3 PROJECT MANAGEMENT FUNDAMENTALS AND BEST PRACTICES.
 Theory and techniques for managing technology projects within constraints of time, resources, and functionality.
 Topics include project initiation, planning, executing, controlling, and closing.
 Prerequisite: admission into any graduate program in business. - 548-3 PROGRAM AND PROJECT PORTFOLIO MANAGEMENT.
 Management of program and project portfolios from a strategic organizational perspective, including selection and prioritization, performance measurement, and optimization.
 Prerequisite: CMIS 540 - 557-3 ENTERPRISE RESOURCE PLANNING.
 The role of Enterprise Resource Planning (ERP) software in the e-Business environment will be explored using SAP.
 A risk management approach will be emphasized.
-Prerequisite: ACCT 524 and admission into any graduate program in business. - 563-3 SQL-PL/SQL.
+Prerequisites: ACCT 524 and admission into any graduate program in business. - 563-3 SQL-PL/SQL.
 Query language (SQL) and procedural language-SQL (PL/SQL).
 Database structures and storing, retrieving, and manipulating data in relational databases.
 Covers PL/SQL blocks of application code.
-Prerequisite: CMIS 526 consent of instructor. - 564-3 DATABASE DESIGN.
+Prerequisite: CMIS 526 or consent of instructor. - 564-3 DATABASE DESIGN.
 Enterprise-wide data modeling.
 Conceptual database design, entity-relationship, and object-oriented models.
 Physical database design, relational model, and normalization theory.
 Prerequisite: a programming course. - 565-3 ORACLE DATABASE ADMINISTRATION.
 Seminar in Oracle Database Administration including database creation, maintenance, backup, recovery, and user account administration.
 Prerequisite: CMIS 564.